 - are run by competent & shareholder-friendly management

-Investing in stocks of the companies, which meet all the above criteria would ensure that the investor would invest only in the companies that have:
+Investing in stocks of the companies, which meet all the above criteria would ensure that the investor would find the best shares to buy for beginner investors that have:

 - a competitive advantage depicted by sales growth with sustained/improving profitability

 - Presence of free cash flows would ensure that:

 - the sales/profits are genuine and the company is not doing aggressive sales recognition, fictitious sales recognition without cash collection as well as

 - ensure that the company does not have capital intensive business model because the company is able to meet its capex requirements from its cash flow from operations